ZinatWali/aws-tf-pg/README.md

 Both commands will prompt you for Access key, Secured key and password for the database.
 You can choose a passowrd for the database at this point.

-If you you want to tear down the whole setup use the command below.
+If you want to tear down the whole setup use the command below.

 terraform destroy